ValeraPurikov/OpenWeatherAutoTester/README.md

 ## Usage

 In order to launch a test from the UI, click on the desired test from the list on the left, titled "Available Tests", in order to move it to the list on the right, titled "Assigned Tests", then press the "Start Tests" button.
 Multiple tests can be assigned this way, before being launched.
 Test execution can be stopped by pressing Stop Tests button, which appears when tests are being executed.
 The console bellow will contain all the output of the program, including a report about the running tests.

+## Note

+Some test report a failure.
+It appears that Rome and Marino share the same City ID and when searching cities by ID and Name, different coordinates are returned.
+I am not sure if this is "by design" of API, but it appears to be a bug within the OpenWeatherMap API.